Guyana Offshore

 ExxonMobil’s Deepwater Oil Spree Puts Guyana at Risk

 ExxonMobil’s deepwater drilling off the coast of Guyana is putting the country at risk.
 Guyana is one of the world's countries most threatened by rising sea levels.
-80 percent of the 791,000 inhabitants live on a dip of land 1.8 m (5.1 ft) below sea level.[1][2]
+80 percent of the nation's 791,000 inhabitants live on a dip of land 1.8 m (5.1 ft) below sea level.[1][2]
 Storms are already overtopping the hip-high seawall, flooding the capital Georgetown and farmers’ land.[3][4]
 In times of climate change and extreme weather events, ExxonMobil is spearheading an oil and gas surge in Guyana.

 Paradise Under Threat